kororaproject/kp-canvas/upstream/client/README.md

 ```

 #### Stores Definitions
-The allowed characters of the `repo` ID string are restricted to the following character classes lower and upper case alphabetic letters, digits, `-`, and `_` .
+The allowed characters of the `store_name` are restricted to the following character classes: lower and upper case alphabetic letters, digits, `-`, and `_` .

 ##### Store Options
 `type` (string)